-Study design
+Study Design

 We undertook a longitudinal, observational study at Kawempe National Referral Hospital (KNRH) in Kampala, Uganda.
-The FY2020/21 GNI per capita for Uganda is \$840, classifying the country as low-income according to the World Bank's global income classification issued on 1st July 2022 [10].
+The fiscal year 2020-2021 gross national income per capita for Uganda is \$840, classifying the country as low-income according to the World Bank's global income classification issued on 1 July 2022 [10].
 Women consented at the time of birth to their and their infant's participation from birth until 90 days postpartum (birth cohort).
 In parallel, we monitored hospitalized infants $\leq$ 90 days old who were diagnosed with iGBS at KNRH and Mulago National Referral Hospital (MNRH) in Kampala but were not enrolled in the birth cohort (surveillance cohort) [11].
-Details of the study setting are described in Supplementary Methods S1.
+Details of the study setting are described in the Supplementary Methods.

-Birth cohort
+Birth Cohort

-Recruitment took place between 24th April 2019 and 1st September 2020.
+Recruitment took place between 24 April 2019 and 1 September 2020.
 Eligible participants provided verbal consent to collect samples at delivery (cord blood, separate rectal and vaginal swabs) followed by written informed consent after recovery.
-If the woman had a stillbirth, consent was requested to collect a heart-blood aspirate, which was used for both culture and measuring anti-GBS CPS IgG concentrations in the serum.
-Participants received phone follow-ups at three time points: within ten days of the infant's life, one month after childbirth, and 90 days postdelivery.
+If the woman had a stillbirth, consent was requested to collect a heart-blood aspirate, which was used for both culture and measuring anti-GBS capsular polysaccharide (CPS) immunoglobulin G (IgG) concentrations in the serum.
+Participants received phone follow-ups at 3 time points: within 10 days of the infant's life, 1 month after childbirth, and 90 days postdelivery.
 Infants from the cohort diagnosed with iGBS (defined as isolation of GBS from cerebrospinal fluid or blood culture) had a serum sample (acute serum) and a rectal swab collected.
-Women were eligible if they were over the age of 18 years and delivering at Kawempe hospital or if they were emancipated minors aged between 14 and 17 years of age, and were willing to stay in the area for the first three months of life (or willing to travel to the clinic until their child was 2 years old if their infant had known or presumed GBS infection).
+Women were eligible if they were aged $\geq 18$ years and delivering at Kawempe hospital or if they were emancipated minors aged between 14 and 17 years of age, and were willing to stay in the area for the infant's first 3 months of life (or willing to travel to the clinic until their child was 2 years old if their infant had known or presumed GBS infection).

-Surveillance cohort
+Surveillance Cohort

-Recruitment took place between 1st April 2019 and 11th January 2022.
+Recruitment took place between 1 April 2019 and 11 January 2022.
 Infants aged 0-90 days seeking care at KNRH or MNRH and diagnosed with iGBS were eligible for recruitment into the surveillance cohort.
 If parents agreed, we collected a serum sample (acute serum) and a rectal swab.

-For both the birth cohort and the active surveillance cohort, recruitment was suspended between March 2020 and May 2020 due to lockdown restrictions associated with the COVID-19 pandemic.
+For both the birth cohort and the active surveillance cohort, recruitment was suspended between March 2020 and May 2020 due to lockdown restrictions associated with the coronavirus disease 2019 pandemic.